liza-rd-brain/AnimeLibrary/README.md

 In this project, I decided to do back and front both.
 For some simplicity, I took indexedDB for data storage.

+  Tech stack:

-Back-end: Node, Puppetier, Express, MaterialUI5.
+- Back-end: Node, Puppetier, Express, MaterialUI5.
-Front-end: React, TypeScript, Redux.
+- Front-end: React, TypeScript, Redux.
-Other technology: TyrboRepo, CRA.
+- Other technology: TyrboRepo, CRA.